Coronation Street: Films

 Over the years, Coronation Street has released several straight-to-video films.
 Unlike other soaps, which often used straight-to-video films to cover more contentious plot lines that may not be allowed by the broadcaster, Coronation Street has largely used these films to reset their characters in other locations.

 In 1995, Coronation Street: The Cruise also known as Coronation Street: The Feature Length Special was released on VHS to celebrate the 35th anniversary of the show, featuring Rita Sullivan, Mavis Wilton, Alec Gilroy, Curly Watts and Raquel Watts.
 ITV heavily promoted the programme as a direct-to-video exclusive, but broadcast a brief version of it on 24 March 1996.
 The Independent Television Commission investigated the broadcast, as viewers complained that ITV misled them.

 In 1997, following the controversial cruise spin-off, Coronation Street: Viva Las Vegas! was released on VHS, featuring Vera Duckworth, Jack Duckworth, Fiona Middleton and Maxine Peacock on a trip to Las Vegas, which included the temporary return of Ray Langton.

 In 1999, six special episodes of Coronation Street were produced, following the story of Steve McDonald and Vikram Desai in Brighton, which included the temporary returns of Bet Gilroy, Reg Holdsworth and Vicky McDonald.
-This video was titled Coronation Street: Open All Hours and released on VHS.
+This video was titled Coronation Street: After Hours and released on VHS.

 In 2008, ITV announced filming was to get underway for a new special DVD episode, Coronation Street: Out of Africa, featuring Kirk Sutherland, Fiz Brown, Chesney Brown, which included the temporary return of Cilla Battersby-Brown.
 Sophie Webster, Becky Granger and Tina McIntyre also make brief appearances.

 In 2009, another DVD special, Coronation Street: Romanian Holiday, was released.
 The feature-length comedy drama followed Roy, Hayley and Becky as they travelled to Romania for the wedding of a face from their past.
 Eddie Windass also briefly appears.

 The BBC commissioned a one-off drama called The Road to Coronation Street, about how the series first came into being.
 Jessie Wallace plays Pat Phoenix (Elsie Tanner) with Lynda Baron as Violet Carson (Ena Sharples), Celia Imrie as Doris Speed (Annie Walker) and James Roache as his own father William Roache (Ken Barlow).
 It was broadcast on 16 September 2010 on BBC Four.

 On 1 November 2010, Coronation Street: A Knight's Tale was released.
 Reg Holdsworth and Curly Watts returned in the film.
 Mary tries to take Norris to an apparently haunted castle where she hoped to seduce him.
 Rosie gets a job there and she takes Jason with her.
 Brian Capron also guest starred as an assumed relative of Richard Hillman.
 He rises out of a lake with a comedic "wink to the audience" after Hillman drowned in 2003.
 Rita Sullivan also briefly appears.